PPWR -

 Tea bags and coffee capsules used in coffee machines will be classified as packaging and will fall within the scope of extended producer responsibility.
 Consequently, they must be reported.

-From 12 August 2026, tea bags and coffee capsules will be reported in SumiOn under the category “Other materials.”
+From 12 August 2026, tea bags and coffee capsules are reported in SumiOn.

 Authorised Representative for Distance Sellers